 (The intricate entrance gate)

-If you don’t linger, you’ll be finished in no more than 30 minutes.
+If you don’t linger, you can finish in no more than 30 minutes.
 But take the time to look closely at the intricate decoration on some of the coffins.

 Lead, pewter, bronze or copper materials dominate.
 They used silver and gold sparingly, not least because visitors would steal bits (humanity never ceases to disappoint.)